greg-raven/Impeachment-Chronicles/_posts/2024-08-28-blame-border-crisis-on-trump.md

 As Harris put it in her acceptance speech:

-"Last year, Joe and I brought together Democrats and conservative Republicans to write the strongest border bill in decades. ...
+> Last year, Joe and I brought together Democrats and conservative Republicans to write the strongest border bill in decades. ...
 But Donald Trump believes a border deal would hurt his campaign, so he ordered his allies in Congress to kill the deal.
 Well, I refuse to play politics with our security.
-And here is my pledge to you: As president, I will bring back the bipartisan border security bill that he killed, and I will sign it into law."
+And here is my pledge to you: As president, I will bring back the bipartisan border security bill that he killed, and I will sign it into law.

 In fact, the "strongest border bill in decades" was nothing of the kind: It was a mandate for open borders.
 Future presidents wouldn't have to violate federal law to fling open the border, as the Biden administration has done --- they would be required by federal law to fling open the border, as the Biden administration has done.
 That's pretty much the only thing the bill did: codify the Biden administration's disastrous immigration policies.